ECCO-Summer-School/ESS25-Team_ERIN/README.md

 ### Data

-I used the ECCO version 4 release 4 (v4r4) output via the matlab toolbox gcmfaces (https://github.com/MITgcm/gcmfaces).
+* **ECCO version 4 release 4 (v4r4) output via the matlab toolbox gcmfaces** (https://github.com/MITgcm/gcmfaces).
 The v4r4 datasets provide global coverage from 1992-2017 at a monthly timestep.
-The data for the GMSL reconstruction from Dangendorf et al. (2024) was accessed via https://zenodo.org/records/10621070, which provides the sea-level fields for each of the contributing components for both global and regional-scale reconstructions at an annual timestep (1900-2021).
+* **GMSL reconstruction from Dangendorf et al. (2024**) was accessed via https://zenodo.org/records/10621070, which provides the sea-level fields for each of the contributing components for both global and regional-scale reconstructions at an annual timestep (1900-2021).

-### Methods/tools
+### Methodology/work flow

 - [x] Isolate steric SL signal from both ECCO (SSL = absolute sea level [SSHDYN] - (manometric - IB [OBPNOPAB])) and the reconstruction (SDSL = RSOI - BaryGRD - GIA - IB)
 - [x] Regrid ECCO output (360 x 360 x 312) onto the same grid as D24 (74742 x 26)